facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 This file imports the native module we created, `CalendarModule`.
 It then instantiates `CalendarModule` within the `createNativeModules` function and returns it as a list of `NativeModules` to register.
 If you add more native modules down the line, you can also instantiate them and add them to the list returned here.

-> Note: It is worth noting that this way of registering native modules eagerly initializes all native modules when the application starts, which adds to the startup time of an application.
+> It is worth noting that this way of registering native modules eagerly initializes all native modules when the application starts, which adds to the startup time of an application.
 You can use [TurboReactPackage](https://github.com/facebook/react-native/blob/master/ReactAndroid/src/main/java/com/facebook/react/TurboReactPackage.java) as an alternative.
 Instead of `createNativeModules`, which return a list of instantiated native module objects, TurboReactPackage implements a `getModule(String name, ReactApplicationContext rac)` method that creates the native module object, when required.
 TurboReactPackage is a bit more complicated to implement at the moment.
 In addition to implementing a `getModule` method, you have to implement a `getReactModuleInfoProvider` method, which returns a list of all the native modules the package can instantiate along with a function that instantiates them, example [here](https://github.com/facebook/react-native/blob/8ac467c51b94c82d81930b4802b2978c85539925/ReactAndroid/src/main/java/com/facebook/react/CoreModulesPackage.java#L86-L165).
 Again, using TurboReactPackage will allow your application to have a faster startup time, but it is currently a bit cumbersome to write.
 So proceed with caution if you choose to use TurboReactPackages.

 To register the `CalendarModule` package, you must add `MyAppPackage` to the list of packages returned in ReactNativeHost's `getPackages` method.
 Open up your `MainApplication.java` file, which can be found in the following path: `android/app/src/main/java/com/your-app-name/MainApplication.java`